 Restrictions apply to .US top-level domains.
 A registrant must be either:

-- A United States entity or organization that is (i) incorporated within one of the fifty (50) U.S. states, the District of Columbia, or any of the United States possessions or territories, or (ii) organized or otherwise constituted under the laws of a state of the United States of America, the District of Columbia or any of its possessions or territories (including a federal, state, or local government of the United States or a political subdivision thereof, and non-commercial organizations based in the United States) or
+- A United States entity or organization that's (i) incorporated within one of the fifty (50) U.S. states, the District of Columbia, or any of the United States possessions or territories, or (ii) organized or otherwise constituted under the laws of a state of the United States of America, the District of Columbia or any of its possessions or territories (including a federal, state, or local government of the United States or a political subdivision thereof, and non-commercial organizations based in the United States), or

 - A foreign entity or organization that has a bona fide presence in the United States of America or any of its possessions or territories.

 .FR domains require residence in a member nation of the European Union.
 See European Union: Countries for a list of member nations.